 3. Rolex Submariner Ref.
 1680 — “Red Sub”

-The Red Sub is especially collectible as the first Submariner to introduce a date complication, marking a major shift in the model line’s functionality.
-Its brief production period featuring red “Submariner” text on the dial, combined with transitional design elements, has made it one of the most studied and sought-after vintage Submariner references among collectors.
+The Red Sub is collected hard because it’s the first Submariner with a date complication, which is a meaningful turning point for the line.
+Its short production window with red “Submariner” text on the dial, paired with multiple dial mark variations (Mark I through Mark VI), has made it one of the most studied vintage Submariner references.

 Key Specs: